metricationmatters/research/proposals/ProposedPrefixes.md

 Examples:

 *** Note: The following prefixes cover the majority of all usage, although two new Magnifying and minifying prefixes are currently proposed.
+Currently there are 16 total prefixes (with the deprecation mentioned).
+If the proposal is carried out there will be 20 prefixes (with deprecation mentioned).

 Magnifying Prefixes